New England Meteoritical Services Testing FAQ

 #9.
 How much is my meteorite worth?

-So -, if your specimen is a meteorite then the value will depend mostly on the type and classification.
+So -, if your specimen is a meteorite, the value will depend mostly on the type and classification.
 In general, observed Falls are worth more than Finds.
 For ordinary stone chondrites (OC's), the price can go from $3-4.00 per gram up to $200 or more per gram for Historic Falls.

 #10.
-Actual email: "You tested my sample and said it was not a meteorite but you also said that you did not make thin sections or test for nickel in my sample.
+Actual email: "You tested my sample and said it was not a meteorite, but you also said that you did not make thin sections or test for nickel in my sample.
 Then how do you know it's not a meteorite?"

 But it's the longer answer that's important here.
-There is a lot of misleading information on the web about meteorites.
-It's not that the information is wrong but more that it's easily taken out of context.
-People will read that the "only way to know if it's a meteorite is with thin sectioning (a 30-micron thick sample on a glass slide), SEM testing (scanning electron microscopy), and/or chemical testing, including nickel" because, as some write, "if you find nickel in a sample then it's most likely a meteorite".
-In truth, these different tests are mostly done to confirm iron meteorites or for the classification phase of a stone meteorite.
-They are tests not always needed for the initial examination and determination.
-As for nickel, it is also present in terrestrial nickel-bearing ore rocks, laterites, foundry byproducts, and can be found in association with mafic and ultramafic intrusive rocks.
+There is a lot of misleading information about meteorites on the web.
+It's not that the information is wrong, but it can easily be taken out of context.
+People will read that the "only way to know if it's a meteorite is with thin sectioning (a 30-micron thick sample on a glass slide), SEM testing (scanning electron microscopy), and/or chemical testing, including Nickel.
+These are tests to confirm an iron meteorite (Ni content) or for the classification phase of a stone meteorite.
+They are tests that are not always needed for the initial examination and determination of every sample received.

 #11.
-"Do you test all samples for the chemical element nickel? "
+"Do you test all samples for the chemical element Nickel? "

 So, no, we do not test everything for Nickel.